J-j-4/pythonbaseconverter/README.md

 Using built in functions and some mathematics, this program is made to be simple and convient, so numbers can be converted with ease.

-Note: This is still in development, so not there are bugs and they will be squashed by my sole, literally and physically.
+Note: This is still in development, so there are bugs and they will be squashed by my sole, literally and physically.

 ~ rbrodin